MYSTERY RADIO GEAR

 This took less than an hour after I put the photos up, to be identified.

 Thanks to Bruce Haffner, WD9GHK, it has been determined that this is a Hallicrafters OPS/FM-5 VHF FM radio, which, based on the Vietnamese panel, must have played some part in the Village and Hamlet Radio System in Vietnam in the late 1960's.
 It may actually be an OPS/FM-5B.
 If you can shed some light on the exact differences between the FM-5, A, B, and any other suffix, please share it!
 Motorola made a clone of this radio and possibly Hammarlund did as well.
+Originally, there should have been a nameplate under the speaker, in the form of a metal foil sticker.
+This one has none.

 THE STRANGE CASE OF THE DAX RECEIVER